satvik314/educhain/README.md

 # Educhain 🎓🔗
 [Website](https://educhain.in) | [Documentation](docs/index.md)

 Educhain is a powerful Python package that leverages Generative AI to create engaging and personalized educational content.
-From generating multiple-choice questions to crafting comprehensive lesson plans, Educhain makes it easy to apply AI in various educational scenarios.
+From generating multiple-choice questions to crafting comprehensive lesson plans with **8 pedagogical approaches**, Educhain makes it easy to apply AI in various educational scenarios with sound educational theory.

 ## 🚀 Features